 Finish Your Internship

-After classroom hours are fulfilled, prospective sterile processing and distribution technicians are usually required to complete a clinical internship.
-Here, practical skills are put to the test in a real-life environment, supervised by an experienced mentor.
+After you fulfill classroom hours, prospective sterile processing and distribution technicians should complete a clinical internship.
+Here, practical skills are put to the test in a real-life environment (while supervised by an experienced mentor).
 It’s not unheard of for exceptional students to be offered jobs by their clinical site.

 5. Pass Your CRCST Exam